commfish/BSAI_crab_assessments/SMBKC/smbkc_20/README.md

 4) See code in KJP_risk_profile_general.R to summarise output from projection run
 5) Then see 'rebuilding_figures.R' for plotting

+### projections used for variablity in 2020 estimate
+Projection 1d was used to determine the variability in the 2020 ssb estimate, although the projection used does not greatly impact the intial year variability

 # retrospective pattern analysis
 Use model_1 for this.
 Manually adjust data and .ctl file for this